isabellasims/web-programming-class/Homework2_SET/deliv2.md

-add div for img tags

-1)  Using CSS to code up the Main Menu View.

-2)  Using CSS to code up to the Game View.

-3)  Let user select a timing option and level of difficulty.

-4) The user can select the minuets and the level of difficulty.

-5)  When the user press “Starts”, it goes to the Game View.

-6) Feel free to finish as much as additional behavioral of the game as best as you can.
-But they are not required.

-7) You are required to present your partial results in class break-out rooms on March 5th.

-Deliverables:

-Please submit your .html, .css, .js and your image folders as a .zip file.

-Please name your folder as your firstname_lastname_homework2

 This assignment continues what we've been learning in Module 1 (HTML/CSS) and applies what you are learning in Module 2 (JavaScript, DOM, and Animations).

 As a longer assignment, it will be worth more points than HW2 and consists of two submissions.
 First, we will focus on CSS/HMTL for the user views.
 Second, we will focus on JavaScript to shuffle the cards, let user select the cards and record the scores.